Radionuclides · 2024

 +Is there Uranium in Las Cruces, NM tap water?

-Yes — Las Cruces, NM's 2024 Consumer Confidence Report lists Uranium at 11 ug/L. Las Cruces, NM's 2024 report shows Uranium detected, but the EPA has not set an enforceable federal limit for it.
+Yes — Las Cruces, NM's 2024 Consumer Confidence Report lists Uranium at 11 ug/L. Las Cruces, NM's 2024 Uranium measurement is below the federal limit of 0 ug/L (MCLG).

 +What's the federal limit for Uranium in drinking water?